 Time: 7 – 8 p.m.

-What to expect when attending your first class: Please try to arrive a few minutes early as classes begin promptly.
+What to expect when attending your first class in the studio: Please try to arrive a few minutes early as classes begin promptly.
 You will be greeted warmly at the check-in desk.
+If you are new to meditation, you will receive a handout about mindfulness at your first session.
 We request that shoes be removed before entering the meditation room.
 You are welcome to sit in a chair, sit or lie on a blanket, or to use your own meditation cushion.
 Props are available to help you feel more comfortable.

 Tergar Dharma Practice Group